-WHAT DO WE WANT NEXT?
+WHAT DO WE WANT NOW?

-- More biochar groups: We want to inspire other local communities to set up their own biochar groups using a similar business model to ours so that together we can capture more carbon from the atmosphere and build a viable biochar industry. - Accreditation: We want to see government action to establish accreditation bodies for small and large biochar producers to claim carbon credits. - Demonstration site: We want to establish a central site where we can demonstrate our methods to the wider community; conduct biochar trials; and provide further education on applications for carbon negative biochar. - Soil improvement: We want to help local landcare and bush-care groups and local landowners to improve the biodiversity of their land and increase their soil carbon using biochar. - Biochar industry: We want to cooperate with other biochar producers to establish a credible local biochar industry. - Emissions reduction: We want to see local communities acting together to achieve 5% reduction in emissions each year for the next 10 years. - Carbon neutral clarity: We want to see accurate and credible measurements of township carbon emissions that will allow us to assess how much biochar we need to make to help our community become carbon neutral.
+- More biochar groups: We want to inspire other local communities to set up their own biochar groups using a similar business model to ours so that together we can capture more carbon from the atmosphere and build a viable carbonnegative biochar industry. - Demonstration site: We want to establish a permanent site where we can demonstrate our methods to the wider community; conduct biochar trials; and provide further education on applications for carbon negative biochar. - Accreditation: We want to see government action to establish local accreditation bodies for small biochar producers to verify their carbon capture claims but not to create tradeable carbon offsets. - On-farm production: We want to help local landowners make their own biochar to improve the biodiversity of their land and increase their soil organic carbon. - Biochar industry: We want to cooperate with other community biochar groups to establish an SA Biochar Cooperative. - Net CO2 removal: We want to see accurate and credible labelling of biochar products to verify amount of net CO2 removed by the products up to the point of sale. - Emissions reduction: We want to see local communities acting together to achieve 5% reduction in emissions each year for the next 10 years.